 We would all like to think that everyone is trustworthy when you’re talking about love and weddings, but that’s not always the case.
-The internet can be a scary place where people aren’t always out for your best interest.
+The internet can be a place where people aren’t always out for your best interest.
 We want to help protect you from online scammers as you use Once Wed to sell your wedding gown online.
-We want to ensure you that we’re doing everything that we can to protect you and to make this an easy and pleasant process.
+There are lots of honest buyers out there so don’t let this information scare you.
+We believe that knowledge is power and we love informed sellers!

-We suggest that sellers wait to ship the dress to the buyer until you have received full payment.
+We strongly recommend that sellers wait to ship the dress to the buyer until they have received full payment.
 Most brides are on a tight timeline, so you may get some eager ladies pushing you to ship immediately, but make sure that your payment has processed completely before you ship your dress.

 Spot the Scammers

 We want to share some telltale signs that will indicate whether you’re talking to a scammer.
 If you run across these things please stop all communications and provide reach out to us about the exchange so we can block them from the site.